Measuring your messaging succes

 Compare that with the number of people you currently engage via your messaging channels and you can quickly see how your current customer communication experience stacks up against what today's messaging-centric customers actually want.

 Messaging Engaged Employees

 Your messaging success is also about adoption.
-How many of your collegues are messaging during a given month (aka MEEs)?
+How many of your colleagues are messaging during a given month (aka MEEs)?

-Like with MECs, Web1on1 tracks for you and reports the number of MEEs automatically
+Like with MACs, Web1on1 tracks for you and reports the number of MEEs automatically

 For you to get the total picture.
 Add the total potentially engaged Employees to the meta variables as well.

 When it comes to adding the potentially engaged employees.
 Be a little aggressive here.
 Add your sales, service and support colleagues and some staff roles to your count.
 In other words, everyone handling email or phone on your organisation's behalf is a potential messaging participant.

 Loading the Dashboard when working with the Edge Browser

 When use Microsoft Edge you will have to disable the tracking protection to be able to see the dashboard.

 When on the Web1on1 website, click on the lock next to the url (1), then turn off the tracking protection (2).
 After that, reload the page and the dashboards should load.